 Tourette's syndrome is a condition that causes you to make involuntary movements or noises called tics.
-It starts in childhood and is associated with various other problems such as behavioural problems and attention deficit hyperactivity disorder (ADHD).
+It tends to be associated with various other problems such as behavioural problems and attention deficit hyperactivity disorder (ADHD).
 It can often be well managed with psychological treatments and sometimes with medication.

 What is Tourette's syndrome?